EnricoMi/publish-unit-test-result-action/README.md

 - as [a comment](#pull-request-comment) in related pull requests
 - as [a check](#commit-and-pull-request-checks) in the checks section of a commit and related pull requests
 - as [a job summary](#github-actions-job-summary) of the GitHub Actions workflow
-- in the GitHub Actions section of the [commit](#github-actions-check-summary-of-a-commit)
+- as [a check summary](#github-actions-check-summary-of-a-commit) in the GitHub Actions section of the commit

 ### Pull request comment

-A comment is posted on the pull request of that commit.
+A comment is posted on pull requests related to the commit.

 ![pull request comment example](misc/github-pull-request-comment.png)

-In presence of failures or errors, the comment links to the respective [check page](#github-actions-check-summary-of-a-commit) with failure details.
+In presence of failures or errors, the comment links to the respective [check summary](#github-actions-check-summary-of-a-commit) with failure details.

 Subsequent runs of the action will update this comment.
 You can access earlier results in the comment edit history: